MintJoomla/MintJoomla.github.io/en/cobalt/_posts/user/2013-01-01-optimization.md

 But very often this features are not used in the section at all.
 You may turn 2 section parameters "Who can see future articles" and "Who can see expired articles" to _Public_.
 Then this limiting condition will not be added.

+## Order by fields

+If you have a lot of articles in one section, then it is good to avoid if possible sorting them by field.

+DB should first order all your articles in section and only then apply limit.
+This require load all records to memory.

+## Show restricted

+Section has parameter "Who can see restricted".
+This allows to list articles that user do not have access to in the list but still not access to full view.

+To check restrictions in the query is an additional `WHERE` conditions in the query.
+So if it is not important is user can see restricted articles in the list, allow everyone see restricted articles in th list.